CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Limitations

 \section{Limitations}

-A key limitation of our work is the need to expand the coverage of CEFR-level annotations in WordNet.
-Despite our novel automated pipeline, we annotated only 10,644 senses, which represents approximately 5\% of WordNet’s total.
-This low coverage is a direct result of the limited availability of sense-level CEFR labels in the EVP Online, a foundational resource for many dictionaries that constrains further expansion.
-To mitigate this, we developed lexical CEFR-level classifiers trained on our large, sense-annotated corpus, which achieved a maximum Macro-F1 score of 0.81.
-While these classifiers can predict levels for previously unseen senses from their usage context, they are currently less accurate than our primary gloss-based method.
-Consequently, improving their accuracy, capability, and robustness is essential for reliable, large-scale applications.
-In parallel, it is crucial to quantify the impact of annotation errors on L2 learners and establish acceptable error thresholds for educational use.
-Another limitation is that our evaluation targeted only single words, whereas related work in tasks such as LCP and models like ME6 Contextual also includes MWEs.
-Our preliminary analysis indicates that most MWEs map to a single CEFR level, suggesting that our knowledge-based approach could classify them with high accuracy.
-However, significant challenges remain, particularly in identifying implicit MWEs within texts (such as in CALL systems analyzing textbooks) or handling MWEs that are not present in the EVP.
-Addressing these limitations will require the development of more powerful and context-aware classifiers.
+A key limitation of this work is the limited coverage of CEFR-level annotations in WordNet.
+Despite the automated pipeline, only 10,644 senses were annotated, representing approximately 5\% of the full inventory.
+This limited coverage stems from the restricted availability of sense-level CEFR labels in the EVP Online, which serves as the primary source for alignment and constrains further expansion.
+Beyond the EVP Online, several CEFR-related lexical resources are available, such as CEFRLex and SeCoDa, as well as lexical complexity datasets including CompLex 2.0.
+However, these resources differ in granularity and label space.
+Proficiency information is often provided at the word level rather than the sense level, sense inventories are not aligned with WordNet, and labels are not always expressed as CEFR levels.
+As a result, they cannot be directly integrated into our sense-level annotations without additional mapping.
+Developing principled methods to use them as auxiliary supervision remains future work.
+To mitigate the limited coverage, we developed lexical CEFR-level classifiers trained on the large, sense-annotated corpus, achieving a maximum Macro-F1 score of 0.81.
+Although these classifiers can predict levels for previously unseen senses based on contextual usage, they are currently less accurate than the primary gloss-based transfer method.
+Improving their accuracy, robustness, and generalization is therefore essential for reliable large-scale deployment.
+In parallel, it is important to assess how annotation errors affect L2 learners and establish acceptable error thresholds for educational applications.
+Another limitation is that the evaluation focused exclusively on single words, whereas related work on LCP, including models such as ME6 Contextual, also considers multiword expressions.
+Preliminary analysis suggests that most MWEs correspond to a single CEFR level, indicating that the knowledge-based component could classify them with high accuracy.
+However, challenges remain in identifying implicit MWEs in running text, such as in CALL systems analyzing textbooks, and in handling expressions not covered by the EVP.
+Addressing these issues will require more advanced and context-sensitive classification methods.